Trump denies downplaying virus, casts doubt on mask usage

 “My action was very strong,” Trump added.
 “I’m not looking to be dishonest.
 I don’t want people to panic.”

-Trump also suggested the virus would disappear without a vaccine, claiming the nation would develop a herd immunity with time, but he didn't mention the lives that would be lost along the way.
+Trump also suggested the virus would disappear without a vaccine, claiming the nation would develop a herd immunity with time.

 “It’s going to be herd-developed, and that’s going to happen.
 That will all happen,” Trump said.
 "But with a vaccine, I think it will go away very quickly."